 Nearly all bobbin thread now-a-days is polyester, or cotton-poly mix.
 In either case the thread biodegrades quickly in the sun or even in the woods if not taken up.
 Ebay is a good source to watch for cheap bobbins, especially if you don't care too much about color or age.
 Bobbins are usually sold in boxes of 144.
 They are used up faster than expected.

-These caps are not available any more, but a 5 gram sized COSMETIC MAKEUP SAMPLE JAR is the right size.
+The 5 gram sized COSMETIC MAKEUP SAMPLE JAR is the right size.

 This turtle is a male, but the carrier is mounted about the same on females.
 So far I have observed no behavior changes......not even in mating.
 I have never seen a turtle get stuck with these carriers or with a transmitter.
 Occassionally, the thread will get wet inside the carrier, and jam solid, but so far every time this occurred, the turtle was able to break the tread and go on it's way.
 Box turtles are VERY strong and are able to handle most situations that would stop their movements.

 This "5ml Cosmetic Cream Snap On Cap Jar" is almost perfect dimension.
 An "M" size bobbin, holding 275 yards of thread, works well as long as you don't use too much epoxy when attaching the plastic container.